 Apply for a bursary

-The Jane Tyler Legacy Fund seeks to support single mothers on social assistance who wish to further their education in pursuit of better paid employment in order help themselves and their children.
+The Jane Tyler Legacy Fund seeks to support low-income single mothers who wish to further their education in pursuit of better paid employment in order help themselves and their children.
 Successful applicants may receive up to $2,000.00 which will be granted to a post-secondary institution and applied directly to their tuition.

 - To apply for funding, please complete an application form (PDF) and submit it by email to the Donor Services Team at email@example.com